Mapping method of group classification: Acknowledgments

 \section{Acknowledgments}

+The authors are grateful to the anonymous reviewer for valuable remarks.
 The research of ROP was supported by the Austrian Science Fund (FWF), projects P28770 and P33594, while SO acknowledges the support of NSERC.
 Also ROP expresses his gratitude to Memorial University of Newfoundland for hospitality during his stay in St.~John's, while SO to the University of Vienna.